entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 186. The central sensory line leaves the postorbital plate: no (0); yes (1).
 > - The coding of Xitun actinolepid is 0.
 > - The central sensory lines of *Xitun Actinolepid*, *Dicksonosteus arcticus*, *Szelepis yunnanensis* don't extend out of the postorbital plate.

+187. The profundus sensory canal: absent(0); present(1).
+> The profundus sensory canal extend from preorbital to the postorbital plates.
+This character is present in *Bryantolepis*.